 Strategies that attempt to reduce the variance of a target metric are known as variance reduction techniques.
 Common variance reduction techniques include stratification, post-stratification, and covariate control.
 CUPAC falls into the covariate control category.
-To more clearly illustrate what variance reduction seeks to accomplish, consider the distributions for test and control observations in Figure 1:
+To more clearly illustrate what variance reduction seeks to accomplish, consider the distributions for the test and control observations in Figure 1 below:

 In this example we see substantial overlap between the treatment and control distributions of ASAP.
 All else held equal, such overlap will make it difficult to detect whether a product change meaningfully reduces delivery time.

 In Figure 2, we can see that if we were able to explain away a portion of the variation in ASAP using factors that have nothing to do with our experimental intervention, this overlap will decrease.
 Such improvements in the signal to noise ratio will make it much easier to identify the treatment effect:

 In the case of ASAP, the features we can use to explain such irrelevant variability include historical dasher availability, historical merchant food preparation times, and the expected travel time between the merchant and the consumer given typical traffic conditions.

 The standard t-test for a difference in population averages can be generalized to a regression setting using an approach known as ANOVA (Analysis of Variance).
 In the most basic version of this approach, the treatment indicator T is regressed on the outcome variable Y. The estimated value of the coefficient on T, typically denoted as β̂ , is then compared to its own standard error.
 We conclude that the treatment effect is statistically significant if this ratio is sufficiently large.